csantabearing/lambda-face-emotion/README.md

 ## Face-emotion

-- Convert the `model.h5` into a saved model
+- Load the `model.h5` file and convert into the saved model format
-- Write the config.pbtxt with platform: "tensorflow_savedmodel"
+- Write the config.pbtxt with:
+  - platform: "tensorflow_savedmodel"
+  - The input should be FP32 with dims [-1,48,48,1]
+  - The output should be FP32 with dims [-1,7]
 - Upload to s3 with the following strutcture

 ```bash